uhashim-arm/ARMSRManifest/README.md

 ### 6.b Put the board in MaskROM mode
 1. Power-off the board
-2. Keep the Maskrom button pressed
+2. Keep the Maskrom button pressed for 10 seconds
-3. Power on the board (either by long-pressing the power button on plugging in the Power connector)
+3. Power on the board (either by long-pressing the power button OR plugging in the Power connector)
-4. Release power-button and maskrom button after about 3 seconds
+4. Release maskrom button after 5 seconds
 5. The device should now be in Maskrom mode ready for flashing